Putin offers Comey 'asylum' during annual call-in show

 3. Not everyone agreed with him

-During the live broadcast, Russian state television also displayed text messages featuring negative responses to the President's comments.
+During the live broadcast, Russian state television also displayed text messages featuring responses -- some of them negative -- to the President's comments.

-Critical messages included "Putin, do you really think people believe in this circus with set-up questions?" and "Three terms is enough."
+Critical messages included: "Putin, do you really think people believe in this circus with set-up questions?" and "Three terms is enough."

 Putin returned as the country's president in 2012 for his third non consecutive term.
-Before that he was prime minister to Dmitry Medvedev from 2008 and previously served two terms as President in 2000 and 2004.
+Before that he was prime minister to Dmitry Medvedev from 2008 and previously served two terms as president in 2000 and 2004.